The Academic System at UAF

 Tutorial appointments at the Writing Center are 30 minutes long, and you are encouraged to call or stop by to make an appointment.
 Walk-in sessions are often available, but in the last half of the semester the center is often booked.

-More information, including the schedule is available on their website.
+More information, including the schedule is available on the writing center website.

 LOCATION: 507 Gruening Building